derekpunsalan/responsive-email/README.md

 4. Use these command:
 	- Grunt build : Compile, Minify and Include css in simple.html
-	- Grunt watch : A each modification of simple.scss will compile, minify and include css in simple.html
+	- Grunt watch : A each modification of simple.scss will compile, minify and include inline css in simple.html

 5. Show result in simple.html